Mapla Singam Review: Story, Cast, Rating & Final Verdict

 The total runtime of Mapla Singam is 130 minutes (2h 10m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.8/10, and global collection metrics, Mapla Singam stands as a challenging project for the creators.
-It remains an essential piece of the 2016 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.8/10, and global performance metrics, Mapla Singam is classified as a AVERAGE.
+It remains an essential part of the 2016 cinematic calendar.

 Frequently Asked Questions